kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/mongodb.md

 #### spec.databaseName

 `spec.databaseName` is an `optional` field that specifies the `db_name`.
 It is used when `spec.databaseRef` is empty otherwise ignored.
-Both `spec.databaseRef` and `spec.databaseName` cannot be empty at a time.
+Both `spec.databaseRef` and `spec.databaseName` cannot be empty at the same time.

 ```yaml
 spec: